github/developer.github.com/content/integrations-directory/getting-listed.md

 ### Delete GitHub data once you lose access to the information

-Once you realize you've lost access to a user, organization, repository, or its related objects, please delete that information in your system within 60 days.
+Once you realize you've lost access to a user, organization, repository, or its related objects, delete that information in your system within 60 days.

 ## Choose your type of listing